-The organization’s primary focus was on the baby foods because of how detrimental lead can be to child development.
+The organization’s primary focus was on the baby foods and other phthalate free products because of how detrimental lead can be to child development.

 According to the FDA, lead makes its way into food through contaminated soil, but Neltner suspects that processing may also play a role.

 “I can’t explain it other than I assume baby food is processed more,” Neltner said.

 The Environmental Defense Fund report notes that more research on the sources of contamination is needed.

 FDA has set guidance levels of 100 parts per billion (ppb) for candy and dried fruit and 50 ppb for fruit juices.
 The allowable level for lead in bottled water is 5 ppb.

 Concern over fruit juices flared up in 2012 when Consumer Reports found that 1 in 4 samples of apple and grape juices had lead levels higher than the FDA’s bottled-water limit of 5 ppb.